ttulka/turmin/README.md

 Whitespaces between instructions are permitted.

-An interpreter may also allow code comments.
+## Extensions

+In addition to the base four instructions, a Turmin interpreter may also implement the following extensions:

+### Debug

+The directive `d` (DEBUG) will output useful debugging information.

+DEBUG should not be counted as an ordinary instruction, allowing it to be added to or removed from the source code without affecting the computation.

+### Labels

+A label is a directive that begins with a colon followed by zero `:0` and an arbitrary number.
+For instance, `:01` and `:099999` are valid labels.

+Labels without the colon can be used in JUMP instructions as the parameter *N*.
+For instance, `jx01` and `jx099999`.

+### Comments

 A code comment starts with `/` and ends with `\` or a newline.

 Code comments can contain any arbitrary text; they are fully ignored by interpretation.

-An interpreter may additionally support the instruction `d` (DEBUG) to output useful debugging information.

 ## Examples